Toyota Corolla (E100): Europe

 The five-door Sprinter was sold as the Corolla Sprinter in some markets in Europe, and simply the Corolla liftback in others.
 The three and five-door Corolla hatchback was also sold in Europe, where it took the lion's share of Corolla sales.
 It was available mostly in normal (non-sports) specs unlike the three-door-only FX range available in Japan, although some mildly hot models were also marketed.

-In Europe, the hatchback sold better than the sedan and estate.
+In Europe, the hatchback sold better than the saloon and estate.
 The typical trim levels are Base, XLi and GLi.
 A few select, rare models featured the 1.8L 7A-FE engine, including the 1.8 GXi 3-door hatchback in the UK, and the 1.8 XLi 4WD estate in certain markets.
 The sedan has its rear license plate mounted on the trunklid as opposed to the bumper on other region models.
 In Germany and some other markets, the 1331 cc 4E engine was referred to as a 1.4 since it displaced over 1300 cc.